 The LaPerm's name makes sense once you see their unusual curly fur.
 This fur type originated as a spontaneous mutation that was then purposely bred.
 LaPerms come in both and long and short-haired varieties and most coat colors.
 Some LaPerm cats will be born with "regular" fur and never develop the curly type when they reach adulthood.
 Despite their unusual coat, they are easy to care for and only need a weekly combing.
 They also are a low shed cat most of the time although some LaPerms may occasionally shed heavily and grow in a new coat.
 LaPerms have a friendly, affectionate temperament and a curious, active nature.

 The Maine Coon

-The Maine Coon breed is not a longhair that is typically associated with luxury cats.
+The Maine Coon breed is not a long hair that is typically associated with luxury cats.
 Instead, this stalwart breed has historically adapted to severely cold climates.
-Maine Coons are considered to be winter and woodland cats.
-They are good hunters, very sturdily built and renowned for their extremely high intelligence.
+Maine Coons are winter and woodland cats.
+They are good hunters, very sturdily built, and renowned for their extremely high intelligence.
 The Maine Coon is also noted to be a good family cat that generally does well with children and other pets.
 Although the following is rarely a concern for the average American household, this breed was originally celebrated in the state of Maine for its mouse hunting abilities.